bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 A moderator can -- in addition to all the viewer capabilities -- also mute/unmute other viewers, lock down all viewers, create live closed captioning, create breakout rooms, and make anyone (including themselves) the presenter.
 Teachers typically join as moderators.

-Any moderator can make anyone presenter (including themselves).
 The current presenter can upload slides, annotate the slides using whiteboard tools, and share their desktop for all to see.

 ## Vision